-- The General Fund is the primary operating fund.
-It is used to account for all financial resources, except those that are required to be accounted for in another fund. - ◆ The COVID-19 Grants Fund is a special revenue fund.
-It is used to account for the grant funds and expenditures incurred due to the COVID-19 Pandemic.
+• The General Fund is the primary operating fund.
+It is used to account for all financial resources, except those that are required to be accounted for in another fund.

 The City of Springfield also has nonmajor governmental funds which consist of other special revenue, capital projects, debt service, and permanent funds that are aggregated and presented in the nonmajor governmental funds column on the governmental funds financial statements.
 The following describes the general use of these fund types: